tylanbm/TRYNDRAW/README.md

 The [Canvas Screen](#canvas) provides many different tools for you to draw your best representation of your selected prompt.
 The screen displays your selected prompt at the top of the screen so you do not forget what you are drawing.
 In the middle of the screen is the canvas itself, giving you ample room for you to draw as large and detailed of a drawing as you want.

 At the top and bottom of the screen are your tools.
 The top features 23 different colours for you to use.
-The bottom features a brush utensil, an eraser, an Undo button, a brush thickness slider, an Undo all button and a Publish button.
-When you are done drawing, tap the Publish button to display the Publish Modal.
+The bottom features a brush utensil, an eraser, an Undo button, a brush thickness slider, an Undo all button and an Upload button.
+When you are done drawing, tap the Upload button to display the [Upload Modal](#upload).

-### The Publish Modal <a name="publish"></a>
+### The Upload Modal <a name="upload"></a>

-You can choose one of the 3 options the Publish Modal provides.
+You can choose one of the 3 options the [Upload Modal](#upload) provides.
 You can upload your drawing and exit to the [Home Screen](#home), stay to continue your drawing or delete the drawing and exit to the [Home Screen](#home).

 ### Uploading your drawing <a name="upload-drawing"></a>